-Bendigo Bank is very competitive in the home loan market therefore we continue to encourage yourselves, friends, and referrals to speak to our lending team, Katrina, Tony and Jade.
-Without your support we wouldn't have been able to reach over \$3 million in community grants over the last 19 years.
+Community Engagement: Bendigo Bank continues to be competitive in the home loan market, and we encourage you to refer yourselves, friends, and family to our lending team led by Katrina and Wade at either of our Community Bank branches in Ringwood East or Croydon.
+Your support has allowed us to provide over \$3.3 million in community grants over the past 20 years.